-- 1. Ownership: The technology device remains the sole property of Omaha Public Schools and will not be transferred to the parent or student at any time. - 2.
-Use: The device is only intended for District-approved instructional activities and for student use. - 3.
-Return of the device: Upon termination of the student's enrollment, the parent or guardian must return the technology device within two days to the school in the same condition it was received. - 4.
-Liability: Failure to return the device may result in the parent or guardian being liable to Omaha Public Schools for the full value of the device and accessories, as well as any administrative and attorney fees related to recovering the device. - 5.
-Reporting damage or loss: The parent or guardian must notify the school of any damage or loss to the device within two days of the occurrence and will be solely liable for the full value of the loss or damage. - 6.
-Policy compliance: All usage of the technology device must be in accordance with Omaha Public Schools policies and rules regarding network and internet use.
-The district reserves the right to terminate possession if the parent, guardian, or student is believed to have violated any part of this Technology Agreement, the School Handbook, or the Student Code of Conduct.
+- Ownership: The technology device remains the 1. sole property of Omaha Public Schools and will not be transferred to the parent or student at any time. - 2.
+Use: The device is only intended for Districtapproved instructional activities and for student use. - 3.
+Return of the device: Upon termination of the student's enrollment, the parent or guardian must return the technology device within two days to the school in the same condition it was received.

+Liability: Failure to return the device may result 4. in the parent or guardian being liable to Omaha Public Schools for the full value of the device and accessories, as well as any administrative and attorney fees related to recovering the device.

+- 5. Reporting damage or loss: The parent or guardian must notify the school of any damage or loss to the device within two days of the occurrence and will be solely liable for the full value of the loss or damage. - Policy compliance: All usage of the technology device must be in accordance with Omaha Public Schools policies and rules regarding network and internet use.
+The district reserves the right to terminate possession if the parent, guardian, or student is believed to have violated any part of this Technology Agreement, the School Handbook, - or the Student Code of Conduct. - a.
-- a.
 Per District Policy #6800 Online and Digital Access and Education.
 The school district shall monitor online activities of students and staff when using district or online applications while using District network resources and or devices. - b.
-The Omaha Public Schools also recognizes that it cannot control the information on other computer systems and that it may not be physically possible to screen out all such inappropriate information and materials.
-It is the primary responsibility of the parent or guardian to establish and convey the standards that their student should follow. - c.
+The Omaha Public Schools also recognizes that it cannot control the information on other computer systems and that it may not be physically possible to screen out all such

+Textbooks are supplied by the Omaha Public Schools.
+Textbooks not returned or that have been damaged are subject to fines.
+It is the responsibility of the student and/ inappropriate information and materials.
+It is the primary responsibility of the parent or guardian to establish and convey the standards that their student should follow.

+- c.
 Voluntary Device Protection Program: The district offers a voluntary device protection program.
 The protection is offered annually for a cost of \$20 per device.
 This program covers loss or damage beyond the warranty for the entire school year, including summer school.
 The program can be purchased through the parent portal or at the student's school. - 7.
 Day Use only devices: If your student has violated any of the agreements listed above, or lost multiple devices, the school may issue a "day use" device.
 The day use devices are not part of the 1 to 1 program and may not provide the same level of individual customizations as a 1 to 1 device.
 The school may also choose to provide other forms of instructional resources for student learning.